Florida Mental Health Advocacy Coalition

 • Requires DCF to specify training or other requirements for mobile crisis response services available to those 65 or older to meet their needs.

 • Requires that treatment plans be updated every 30 days for patients in receiving or treatment facilities.
-The requirement changes to every 60 days for patients over 24 months.
+The requirement changes every 60 days for those who have been patients for over 24 months.

 • Adds long-acting injectables to the options for prescribed medications included in patients' discharge plans, including addressing any barriers to continuing to receive them, and *adds the option of administering them to patients before discharge when appropriate.